Dzungthez/ChatApp-RAG/README.md

 ## How to run
 1. Clone the repository
 2. Install the required packages.
-Please remember to change the python interpreter to the venv.
+Change the python interpreter to the venv and upload a sample pdf file to the data folder.
+Then, copy the file path and replace it with the variable "init_filepath" in main.py.
+That will be the base file for the model.
 ```bash
    pip install -r requirements.txt
    ```